ilorez/dotfiles/.github/README.md

 Most config files for various programs can be found in the `.config` directory.
 Shell scripts can be found in the `.local/bin` directory.
 Environment variables can be found in `.zshenv`.

-## Where's all of your old config files?

-I'm now using Wayland instead of Xorg.
-I've done a lot of videos before about Xorg, so if you're looking for old config files that may not be there anymore, you can take a look at the [`xorg` tag](https://github.com/ericmurphyxyz/dotfiles/tree/xorg) for my old, unmaintained Xorg config files.